nilofarshaikh12/Algorithm_Assignments/app/src/main/java/evaluationassignment/pairsWithGivenSum/README.md

 # ➕ Pairs with Given Sum

-This Java program counts the number of **unique pairs** in an array whose sum equals a given value.
+This Java program counts the number of **pairs** in an array whose sum equals a given value.

 ---